What is a Short Squeeze? (And How Traders Study One)

 Common Mistakes to Avoid

-❌ Chasing late squeezes - Enter early or wait for pullback
+❌ Chasing late squeezes - Identify setups early or wait for pullback

 ❌ Ignoring risk management - Squeezes can reverse violently

-❌ Trading without confluence - Single indicator ≠ high probability
+❌ Trading without confluence - Single indicator ≠ strong confluence

 ❌ Missing the bigger picture - Check multiple timeframes